 Having recently reviewed Barb Rosenstock’s fabulous bio of Yogi Berra, I thought I’d reviewed Barb Rosenstock’s THE STREAK: How Joe Dimaggio Became America’s Hero….but it turns out I hadn’t—until now.

 Baseball fans are familiar with how superstitious ball players can be.
 They wear their favorite socks, carry a luck talisman, or perform a key ritual before heading out onto the field.
 And often, well, especially if you follow the Cubs, fans can be more superstitious than the players.
-(Not revealing about myself, mind you….)
+(Not revealing anything about myself, mind you….)

 For Joe Dimaggio, his “luck” centered around his bat, Betsy Ann.
 But as the following blurbs reveal, this book is much more than a story about “luck” or “superstition.”
 It’s about how baseball and Joe’s heroic feat became a metaphor for an entire country during the summer before we entered WWII.
 Rosenstock’s research rewards her with quotes that support her theme: